CPAt Test Breakdown

 of students.
 The checking of skills helps in making admission decisions

 such that there is minimum loss of time, energy and resources and

 deserving students rather than those who face

 educational challenges get placed into courses .

 The test measures skills of students in reading, language usage and mathematics, skills that are basic to commencing college level education.
 The test judges whether the students applying for admission to an institution are capable enough to take on the challenges of the ensuing course and shall successfully fulfill their endeavors.

-CPAt also gives a chance to schools to acquire information about students that they can use for research and marketing.
+CPAt also gives a chance to schools to acquire information about students they can use for research and marketing.
 They can even judge whether the students need assistance of any sort.
 This includes application for economic assistance, obtaining assistance in study skills, requirement of extra training etc. This data is instrumental in providing the best to students thereby ensuring comprehensive progress.

 Some important features of CPAt administration are given below.

 - The scoring of the test is immediate and on-site.

 - The test takes 60 minutes for administration.